 Enclosed Spaces: If you have a disability that makes it very difficult to be in a closed room, you do not have to tell us about your condition.
 However, please be specific about your preferences e.g. “I would like to be in a larger room with the door open.”

-Speech: If you have a disability that makes it difficult for you to understand speech, please note the following options:
+Communication Disability: If you have a disability that makes it difficult for you to understand speech, or difficult for you to speak, please note the following options:

-Reading: If you have a disability that makes it difficult for you to read or understand printed materials, you can ask to have documents read and explained to you by the Accommodation Coordinator.
+Reading: If you have a disability that makes it difficult for you to read or understand printed materials, you can ask to have documents read and explained to you by the Accommodation Coordinator, or provided to you in an alternative format including but not limited to an audio recording.

 OIPRD staff receives ongoing training regarding diversity, inclusion, and accessibility.
 This training includes information about accommodating persons with disabilities, the importance of embracing diversity, as well as inclusive practices, to ensure staff understand requirements under the AODA.

-Disruptions to normal service will be posted, including details of alternative service options in the following method/places:
+Disruptions to normal service will be posted, including the reason for the disruption, its anticipated duration, and details of alternative service options in the following method/places:

 In the event of any unplanned disruption, alternate arrangements will be made to accommodate persons with disabilities to receive services at an alternate place and time or format.